Does the Microsoft Campus agreement cover the University’s subsidiary companies and other affiliated institutions?

 10.1.
 College Staff, University Staff and Senior Members

-If your University card describes you as 'College Staff', 'University Staff' or 'Congregation' you are entitled to use one copy of Office and/or Windows Upgrade on your own computer wherever that may be, for work related use (i.e. academic-related work) and can be obtained at ox.ac.onthehub.com
+If your University card describes you as 'College Staff', 'University Staff' or 'Congregation' you are entitled to use one copy of Windows Upgrade on your own computer wherever that may be, for work-related use (i.e. academic-related work) and can be obtained at http://ox.ac.onthehub.com/

 These copies must be deleted if the staff member leaves the employ of Oxford University.
 They must also be deleted if the Agreement is terminated.

-Students may also access ox.ac.onthehub.com for personal copies of the Campus products strictly for their own use on their own computer(s) - a limit of 2 Devices is allowed and not to be shared with family members.
+Students may also access ox.ac.onthehub.com for personal copies of the Campus products strictly for their own use on their own computer(s) - a limit of 2 Devices is allowed and not to be shared with friends or family members.
+All products should be removed when leaving the University.

 11. Terms of the Agreement